Stojj2/Portfolio-Project-1/README.md

 ## User Stories

-- As a visiting user, I want a easy to understand navigation bar
+- As a visiting user, I would like to have one easy to use navigation bar
 - As a visiting user, I want the website to be readable on small screens, for example a phone
 - As a visiting user, I would like to have a newsletter on Mars activities